sysdiglabs/secure-inline-scan-examples/gitlab/old-scan-engine/README.md

 We then save the `build/` directory as an artifact.

 ### Scan
 The scan stage is using `sysdig-inline-scan:2` (deprecated).
-This stage uses a newer Sysdig scanning method without the docker daemon dependencies.
+This stage uses a scanning method without the docker daemon dependencies ([Documentation](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/integrate-with-cicd-tools/)).
 We then save the `build/` directory as an artifact for the next step as well as the `report/` directory to review the PDF scan results later.

 ### Push